qgis/QGIS-Documentation/docs/training_manual/vector_classification/label_tool.rst

 #.
 Navigate to the :guilabel:`Text` panel in the ``places``
    :guilabel:`Labels` panel
 #.
-Click the |dataDefined| button next to the Italic text button beneath
+Click the |dataDefine| button next to the Italic text button beneath
    :guilabel:`Style` and select :menuselection:`Edit...` to open the :guilabel:`Expression String Builder`: